liamsinc/html-css-reflection/README.md

 Utilities folder -> Contains helper partials (mixins, functions, variables).

 style.scss file -> Imports the _index.scss files from each subdirectory.

-Note: In each subdirectory inside SCSS folder, there is a file called _index.scss.
-This file imports all other partials in that sub-directory.
 ----------------------------------------------------------------------------------